o2junior/rentacar-api/README.md

 ### Environment Variables

-The application is with defaults values to use the database postgresql presents on docker folder,
+The application is with defaults values to use the database postgresql present on docker folder,
 but, if you wants up de application connected to another database, use the environment variables:
 * DB_HOST
 * DB_PORT